oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 [INFO] ------------------------------------------------------------------------
 ```

 One thing I want to point out is that this client is going to request a new token on every request.
 This is less than ideal because the token request sequence is the most vulnerable from a security perspective.
 A way around this would be to persist the token between requests.
-You could persist the token yourself and handle the refresh logic within the `run()` method, or you could implement a `OAuth2AuthorizedClientService` that persists the token instead of using the default in-memory implementation.
+You could persist the token yourself and handle the refresh logic within the `run()` method, or you could implement an `OAuth2AuthorizedClientService` that persists the token instead of using the default in-memory implementation.

 ## Create a WebClient-Based Application